-Common majors and course credit guidelines for Dual BA Program can be found here; please note that this list is subject to change and expansion.
+Common majors and course credit guidelines for Dual BA Program may be found on the Majors and Concentrations page.
+Please note that this list is subject to change and expansion.

-Art Humanities: All Sciences Po students must complete this course at Columbia.
+Art Humanities: All Dual BA Program students must complete this course at Columbia.

 Contemporary Civilization/Social Sciences (six points of coursework): Because Sciences Po is specialized in the social sciences, most courses taken at Sciences Po can be applied toward this requirement.

 Global Core (six points of coursework): Many courses taken at Sciences Po can be applied toward this requirement.
-The following Sciences Po courses count toward the Global Core; this list is not, however, exhaustive.
+The following Sciences Po courses count toward the global core requirement, however, this list is not exhaustive.

 AHIS 1101 The Middle East and The Mediterranean: Crisis and Hope AHIS 1330 Comparative History of Europe and Asia (1789-1910) BAFF 1210 India and the World BECO 1590 Political Economy of the Middle East BCIV 1215 Introduction to the Study of Islam BHIS 1460 Introduction to the Contemporary Middle East BIPO 1235 Politics and Societies in Northeast Asia BIPO 1255 Politics and Societies in South Asia BSPO 1415 Islam and Globalization ECON 4325 Economic Development of Japan HIST 1450 Les Ameriques Latines MEAS 1235 Introduction to the Arab World BHIS 1450 History of the Mediterranean POLS 1305 Politics and Societies in Southeast Asia SOCI 1645 The Insular Caribbean